Bluenose II: 2009 Rebuild

-In May 2009, the provincial and federal governments announced support for a major restoration of the Bluenose II to be led the province's Tourism, Culture and Heritage Department.
+In May 2009, the provincial and federal governments announced support for a major restoration of the Bluenose II to be led by the province's Tourism, Culture and Heritage Department.
 The project was projected to cost $14.4 million.
 In July 2010, the Nova Scotia government awarded a $12.5 million contract for the restoration of Bluenose II to a consortium of three Nova Scotia shipyards.
 When the ship was finally relaunched in 2012, after major delays, the final cost had risen closer to 16 million dollars, just from the Nova Scotian government.

 This restoration was not without controversy.
 Tourism, Culture and Heritage Department sources stated that the restoration was "not intended to create an authentic replica of the original Bluenose" and that the builders would not be using the plans.
 Large portions of the hull were chipped while other small pieces were given away at the rebuilding site in Lunenburg NS.
 The masts, sails, booms, gaffs, deck boxes, rigging, and some ironwork will go back onto the vessel upon completion.
 This has led Joan Roue, a descendant of the first Bluenose's designer William Roue and current rights-holder of the design, to question whether this should even be considered the same ship.

 As has almost all of the rest of the ship, even the keel has been remade.
 The rebuild aimed to have the schooner look more like the original Bluenose with smaller deckhouses and more deck space, as Bluenose II was built with yacht accommodation as opposed to the layout of a fishing schooner.
 Various subcomponents for this Bluenose II project were supplied from notable firms including the ships keel at Snyder's Shipyard in Dayspring, the ship's backbone of laminated ribs at Covey Island Boatworks in Riverport and assembly of the vessel in Lunenburg.

 After more than 25 months of reconstruction, the partially completed hull of Bluenose II was relaunched into Lunenburg Harbor on 29 September 2012 from the Lunenburg marine railway followed by festivities at the nearby Fisheries Museum of the Atlantic, however due to repairs not completed, the vessel was pulled back onto land for more work.
 The vessel was returned to the water on 6 September 2013 to undergo dock and sea trials before being handed over to the province for tourist duty.
 Retrofit costs had risen to $19 million and the vessel still required modifications to its steering mechanism which proved unreliable and difficult to operate.

 In the summer of 2016, Bluenose II renovations were completed, two years behind schedule with the final cost reaching $24 million.
 A report by the Nova Scotia Auditor General blamed mismanagement and inexperience by the province's Department of Culture and Heritage.